 The primary reason for the dress code is to foster an atmosphere conducive to learning for all students.
 CVHS students are being prepared for college and professional life after college.
-Students should dress for success.
+Students should dress for success from head to toe.
 The student dress code applies to students on campus, whether during the school day or after hours.
 Additional requirements for science labs are listed on the science safety contract.

 If it is determined by an administrator that a student is dressed inappropriately, the student may not attend classes until dressed appropriately.
-Repeated infractions will result in placement in ISS.
+In order for the student to return to class, a parent may bring appropriate clothing.
 Any exceptions to this policy due to religious or medical requirements must be approved by the Carnegie Vanguard administration in advance.